Promoting environments that foster healthy eating

 Promoting nutrition in education and community settings

-Promote nutrition in community and education settings has a direct impact on the health and motivation of those involved, including staff, and children or students.
+Promoting positive food and drink messages and influencing food environments in community and education settings has a direct impact on the health and motivation of those involved, including staff, students and the wider community.

 Current work by Te Mana Ora | Community and Public Health staff includes:

-- assisting schools to become Water Only Schools;
+- assisting education settings to become Water Only Schools;

 - resourcing kaiako in early childhood settings around oral health issues such as tooth-friendly kai and drinks;